EVEIPH/EVE-SDE-Database-Builder/README.md

 # Click here to download the [Binaries for installing the program](https://github.com/EVEIPH/EVE-SDE-Database-Builder/raw/master/Latest%20Files/EVE%20SDE%20Database%20Builder%20Install.zip)

 ## Known Issues:
-* Korean translations are inconsistent.
 * Spanish, Italian, and Korean languages are inconsistent throughout data with translations.
-When CCP updates this data, the program will be updated to allow for those language downloads.
+When CCP updates this data, the program will be updated to allow for those language downloads
-* Users may get an "Local DB" error when updating related to translations but this is not a critical error and the program can continue but there may be a missing record in the final translations.